kennethtiet/kennethtiet.github.io-cvless-theme/index.md

 # About

 Hey there!
 Welcome to the site.
-I spend my researching at [USC Haptics Robotics and Virtual Interaction Lab](https://sites.usc.edu/culbertson/) and teaching robotics at the [Institute of Arts, Music, & Science](http://www.iams-usa.org/).
+I spend my time researching at [USC Haptics Robotics and Virtual Interaction Lab](https://sites.usc.edu/culbertson/) and teaching robotics at the [Institute of Arts, Music, & Science](http://www.iams-usa.org/).
 Recent USC graduate with a B.S. in Computer Science.
 I enjoy working out, cooking, swimming, reading, amongst other things.

 More stuff coming.
 Meanwhile, you can look at my resume [here](assets/files/KennethTietResume.pdf).